julia-dizhak/rails-depot/README.md

 * Broadcasting updates with Action Cable for products
 * I added a Stimulus controller that attached to the HTML to make the dynamic changes happen
 * Used Capybara to system-test this functionality.
+* Sending Emails
+* Using Active Job, which is a generic framework for running code in the background.

+## Sending Emails

+Sending email in Rails has three basic parts:

+* configuring how email is to be sent
+* determining when to send the email
+* and specifying what you want to say

 ## Cloud deployment - Docker